phalcon-orphanage/docs/en/reference/volt.rst

 Once the templates are compiled there is no dependence on Volt.
 With performance independence in mind, Volt only acts as a compiler for PHP templates.

-The Volt compiler allow you to extend it adding more functions, tests or filters to existing ones.
+The Volt compiler allow you to extend it adding more functions, tests or filters to the existing ones.

 Functions
 ^^^^^^^^^